MrDataScientist/Ajax_training/datatables/README.md

 Only the Workflows using Webpack and Vue CLI

-Learn by Doing: Vue JS 2.0 the Right Way
+Learn by Doing: Vue JS 2.0 the Right Way  DONE
 Instructor: Dejan Stošić  from Serbia
  Course Length: 3,5 h
  Number of Lectures: 32